quangv/docs/src/doc/sampleapp/samples/facebook.rst

 Friend List page
 ====================

-The following block code will show the friend list if the user is successfully loged in. (see the screenshot below).
+The following block code will show the friend list if the user is successfully logged in (see the screenshot below).

 .. code-block:: HTML